Ontology of Consciousness

 —Alan M. Olson, Professor, Philosophy of Religion, Boston University

 “These percipient 20 essays are like detonating explosives, profoundly disturbing to various intellectual universes, and highly appropriate to be published by an institution famed for pushing frontiers in science and technology.
 They connect the dots between the seen and unseen worlds.
 They require Kierkegaardian leaps of faith.
 They stretch referential meaningin order to understand human powers of wordless communication that we share with other animals.
 The essayists have playfully created a new Metaphysical Club open to all with courage to explore.”

 —Wilton S. Dillon, Senior Scholar Emeritus, Smithsonian Institution

 “One does not realize how painfully narrow is our dataset concerning 'conscious phenomena' until one works one's way through this book.
 The astounding spectrum of human beliefs about and experiences of consciousness is here carefully organized, analyzed, and categorized.
 Many chapters, even as they evoke skepticism, make for spellbinding reading.
 Ambitiously interdisciplinary, this text will be superb for classroom use and could significantly influence the philosophy of mind—if this field is willing to expand the range of its data in the ways here suggested.”

-—Philip Clayton, Ingraham Professor, Claremont School of Theology, and author of Mind and Emergence: From Quantum to Consciousness
+—Phillip Clayton, Ingraham Professor, Claremont School of Theology, and Author of Mind and Emergence: From Quantum to Consciousness